cmunsky2005/Vynues-Operations-Sprint-/project_management/sprints/operations/T3_Supply_Chain/README.md

 - Run-of-show document is created
 - Vendors are briefed with logistics
-- Site is everything confirmed?
+- Site walkthrough and final confirmations are completed

 ---